OriYarden/pytorch_training_optimization_using_tensordict_memory_mapping/README.md

 # pytorch_training_optimization_using_tensordict_memory_mapping
-Optimizing PyTorch Training using TensorDict Memory Mapping.
+Optimizing PyTorch Training using TensorDict Memory Mapping to Nvidia GPU.

 To run the demo: python run_demo.py